keijiro/KlakNDI/README.md

 Mobile platforms:

 - iOS: arm64, Metal
-- Android: arm64, Vulkan
+- Android: arm64, Vulkan/OpenGL ES 3.x

-KlakNDI runs without the NDI SDK on most supported platforms, but only the iOS platform requires the SDK to build on Xcode.
+KlakNDI runs without the NDI SDK on most supported platforms, but the iOS platform requires the SDK for building with Xcode.
 Please download and install the NDI SDK for iOS in advance of building.

 License
 -------